Pat Barrett (wrestler): Professional wrestling career

 He returned to NWA in 1975 and started his second stint with NWA.
 On 15 August 1977, Pat Barrett and Norvell Austin defeated Jerry Brown and Buddy Roberts to win the NWA Mid-America Tag Team Championship.
 They re-lost the title to Jerry Brown and Buddy Roberts on 22 August.
 On 25 September, they defeated once again Jerry Brown and Buddy Roberts to win the NWA-Mid American Tag Team Championship for a second time.
 In 1979, he joined the Los Angeles-based NWA Hollywood Wrestling, and on 8 August, Barrett defeated Bull Ramos to win the NWA Americas Heavyweight Championship.
 As the NWA Americas Heavyweight Champion, he feuded with Bull Ramos, Walter Johnson, Chavo Guerrero, Johnny Mantell, Roddy Piper, Ron Starr, and Pat Patterson.
 In November, he lost the title to Patterson.

 In late 1979, he left NWA Hollywood Wrestling to tour the Pacific Islands.
 On 2 January 1980, Barrett unsuccessfully challenged Lee Osbourne for the World Junior Heavyweight Championship but won a rematch for the title a week later.
 On 15 April 1980, he defeated Kerry Garvin to win the Pacific Area Heavyweight Championship.
 He feuded with Kerry Garvin and Lee Osbourne and defended his title against several wrestlers on the Pacific Islands.
 In 1981, Barrett toured New Zealand.
 He created a tag team with the popular New Zealand wrestling star Pat O'Connor.
 He then formed a team with John Istaz and won the New Zealand Tag Team Championship.

 In 1984, he made his way to Northern Ireland.
 He went on to win the Irish Heavyweight Championship and defended it against Irish wrestlers.
+He also appeared in the United Kingdom in for All Star Wrestling's 1985-1986 TV show on satellite channel Screensport.

 In 1985, Barrett retired and became a trainer.
 On 27 August 2006, Pat Barrett made an appearance for the promotion Irish Whip Wrestling's show which was being held in Dublin, Ireland.